Aktindo/el4js/README.md

-# Some Logger
+# EL4JS (DEPRECATED)

-## Why some-logger?
+## Why el4js?

-Some logger is a logger for javascript intended to be simple yet modular.
+el4js is a logger for javascript intended to be simple yet modular.
 There are certain levels of logging and can be configured.

-The documentation for this project is a work in progress.

 ### Features